|

 -

-Lack of sleep affects bone health and bone marrow activity - Science
+of sleep affects bone health and bone marrow activity - Science Daily,

-with Anne Folley present exciting results indicating that sleep deprivation
+Folley present exciting results indicating that sleep deprivation in rats

 increases platelet levels.
 If true in humans, and I expect that it may be,